TabbycatDebate/tabbycat/docs/features/api.rst

 Schema
 ======

-The schema is available on `Swagger <https://app.swaggerhub.com/apis/tienne-B/tabbycat-api/1.0.0>`_.
-The OpenAPI schema is also available in the ``docs`` directory of Tabbycat.
+The API schema documentation can be accessed on Tabbycat instances version 2.8+ through the ``/api/schema/redoc/`` path.
+The schemas for previous versions can be found in the ``docs`` directory of the Tabbycat repository at version-tagged points.